 For weeks at a time, people suffering from depression—a serious mood disorder—feel hopeless, sad, and numb.
 Our basic feeling of value is linked to our level of self-esteem, regardless of whether we think we deserve nice things or not.

-When you don’t feel deserving, it’s hard to be happy with who you are and your life.
+When you don’t feel deserving, it’s difficult to be content with who you are and your life.
 And among the clinical indicators of depression is a sense of worthlessness.
-Depression may also be brought on by traumatic and difficult childhood experiences, which are often associated with these feelings of worthlessness.
+Traumatic and difficult childhood experiences, often associated with feelings of worthlessness, can also trigger depression.

 How Can Self-Esteem Be Improved?